 Overview

-The EU Timber Regulation (EUTR) entered into force on 3 March 2013 and will be repealed by the Regulation on deforestation-free products.
+The EU Timber Regulation (EUTR) entered into application on 3 March 2013 and will be repealed by the Regulation on deforestation-free products.

 The Timber Regulation outlined the obligations of operators who place timber and timber products on the market to counter the trade of illegally harvested timber and timber products.
 It applied to both imported and domestically produced timber and timber products.
 It covered a broad range of timber products, including solid wood products, flooring, plywood, pulp and paper.
 Not included are recycled products, as well as printed papers such as books, magazines and newspapers.